Tulonga/Tulonga/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a react native application related to online taxi services
-- 🌱 I’m currently learning react JS
+- 🌱 I’m currently learning Go lang

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me:

--->
+- email me at tulongamilapo@outlook.com
+- contact me on +260767778162 on whatsapp